stfbk/stfbk.github.io/_news/2022-09-16-clusit-premio-tesi-award.md

 The following thesis has been selected to be awarded with the thesis award “Innovare la sicurezza delle informazioni” sponsored by CLUSIT:

 - **3rd place: Matteo Rizzi**<br />
-  Title: Security and Performance tradeoffs in the Internet of Things<br />
+  Title: TLS Analyzers for Android Apps - State-of-the-art Analysis and Integration in TLSAssistant<br />
   Supervisor: Silvio Ranise | Co-supervisors: Giada Sciarretta and Salvatore Manfredi<br />

 Congratulations!!!